Category Archives: Maine

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is consistently well to have the neighbor concerned assistance you situate the edge so he can be much more ensured that the work has actually been done correctly.
-If he assists you, he will see the evidence you discover and also will not later on be inclined to argue so much concerning it.
+It is constantly well to have the next-door neighbor concerned assistance you find the edge so he can be more ensured that the job has actually been done appropriately.
+If he assists you, he will see the evidence you uncover and will certainly not later be inclined to assert a lot regarding it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.